Not My Problem

 Okay, It Is My Problem

-Recently, I was asked to do something because someone else backed out of a commitment.
+I was once asked to do something because someone else backed out of a commitment.
 Although I knew right away I would say yes, I purposefully held off making the commitment because my attitude about doing so was terrible.
 It was filled with assumptions about the intentions of others as well as judgments of what they should or should not have done.

 I felt like I needed to get my attitude right before I said yes.
 Should I have said yes right away because I knew I would eventually anyway and then hope a right attitude followed?
 What if it didn’t follow?

-Doing the right thing with a wrong attitude has bruised my witness way too much.
+Doing the right thing with a wrong attitude has bruised my witness way too many times.
 For this reason, I needed to get at the root cause of my attitude problem before making the commitment.
 I suddenly realized that this was a reoccurring problem that had been growing in my spirit since high school.
 Time to receive victory over my attitude.